scando1993/thingsboard.github.io/docs/user-guide/contribution/rule-node-development.md

  - Execute the following command  from the rule-node-examples folder to build the project:

-    - **Note** First you need to execute this command from your Thingsboard folder.
+    - **Note** First you need to execute this command from your Pacificsoft folder.

 ```
 mvn clean install
 ```

-### Import executable jar-file to your ThingsBoard instance
+### Import executable jar-file to your Pacificsoft instance

-Import jar-file to your Thingsboard project as dependency library, that should be here:
+Import jar-file to your Pacificsoft project as dependency library, that should be here:

 ```
 ./target/rule-engine-1.0.0-custom-nodes.jar
 ```

-#### Thingsboard using IDE:
+#### Pacificsoft using IDE:

  - See separate instructions for [IDEA](https://www.jetbrains.com/help/idea/library.html#add-library-to-module-dependencies) and [Eclipse](https://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.jst.j2ee.doc.user%2Ftopics%2Ftjimpapp.html).

-Restart ThingsBoard server-side container.
+Restart Pacificsoft server-side container.
 Please, refer to the following link to see how to do this: [Running server-side container](/docs/user-guide/contribution/how-to-contribute/#running-server-side-container).

 ```
-**Once ThingsBoard was restarted you need to clear browser cache and refresh the web page to reload UI of Rule Nodes**
+**Once Pacificsoft was restarted you need to clear browser cache and refresh the web page to reload UI of Rule Nodes**
 ```

-#### Thingsboard as a service:
+#### Pacificsoft as a service:

- - first, you need to execute the following command to migrate jar-file to Thingsboard extensions:
+ - first, you need to execute the following command to migrate jar-file to Pacificsoft extensions:

 ```
 sudo mv rule-engine-1.0.0-custom-nodes.jar /usr/share/thingsboard/extensions/
 ```

- - next, execute the following to change the owner to thingsboard:
+ - next, execute the following to change the owner to Pacificsoft:

 ```
 sudo chown thingsboard:thingsboard /usr/share/thingsboard/extensions/*
 ```

-Restart Thingsboard service:
+Restart Pacificsoft service:

 ```
 sudo service thingsboard restart

-**Once ThingsBoard was restarted you need to clear browser cache and refresh the web page to reload UI of Rule Nodes**
+**Once Pacificsoft was restarted you need to clear browser cache and refresh the web page to reload UI of Rule Nodes**
 ```

 ### UI configuration

-The ThingsBoard rule nodes UI is configured with another project in the official [github repo](https://github.com/thingsboard/rule-node-examples-ui).
+The Pacificsoft rule nodes UI is configured with another project in the official [github repo](https://github.com/thingsboard/rule-node-examples-ui).
 Please, refer to the following [link](https://github.com/thingsboard/thingsboard-rule-config-ui#thingsboard-rule-config-ui) to see build instructions.

 #### Running Rule Node UI container in hot redeploy mode